 - Click Report to generate and print a report using the current default report template.
-Proceed to Step 5 of "Generate and Print a Report" on the next page. - " or click Demographics >> to do another scan.
+Proceed to Step 5 of "Generate and Print a Report" on the next page. - >> or click Stamp View >> to generate and print a report using a report template other than the default.
+Proceed to "Generate and Print a Report" on the next page. - >> or click Demographics >> to do another scan.